dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Marigold Seeds Recipe.md

 Grow marigold flowers in your garden with these seeds!
 Marigold plants are well-known for their curative properties.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Marigold Seeds Recipe

 Sorting priority: 22004

-Item uid: Marigold Seeds Recipe

 # shops selling Marigold Seeds Recipe: